 It begins in 17th century England and tells of Jasmine ("Jassy") and Jamie.
-And it will follow them as they travel to New World (Virginia), which was then very much a wild wilderness, untamed and inhabited by hostile Indians.
+The story follows them to New World (Virginia), which was then very much a wild wilderness, untamed and inhabited by hostile Indians.

 Jassy has had a hard life as the bastard daughter of a dead nobleman.
 When her mother dies for lack of medical attention, Jassy learns of her connections to a noble family and, through a series of events, the family takes her in but treats her as little better than a servant.
 There she meets the dark Lord Cameron who wants to marry her because she reminds him of his "wild Virginia" where he is building a new life.
 Jassy is in love with his friend, the charming and fair Robert, but Robert has other plans.

 Jamie Cameron wants the beautiful Jassy—she makes his blood boil—and he believes she will be strong enough to endure the life in the wilderness where there are still Indians and pressures just to survive.
-But Jamie does not tell Jassy that he intends to take her to the New World because he knows she wants the security of hiss beautiful manor in England.
+But Jamie does not tell Jassy that he intends to take her to the New World because he knows Jassy wants the security of Jamie's beautiful manor in England.

 Heather Graham's writing is superb.
 Her portrait of wild early America is wonderful.
 The story pulls you in and does not let you go.
-There are no slow spots as the action and characters become so real.
+There are no slow spots as the action and characters are very real.
 The sexual tension permeates the book and is very believable.
-You will love Jassy and Jamie and you will find yourself drawn back to those historical times at the beginning of America when it was truly an exotic locale.
+You will love Jassy and Jamie and you will find yourself drawn back to those historical times at the beginning of America.
 This is a keeper!

 The North American Women trilogy:

 A Pirate's Pleasure

 Love Not a Rebel